-Port F also serves the functions of the JTAG interface, see "Alternate Functions of Port F" on page 75.
+Port F also serves the functions of the JTAG interface.

-2.2.9 Port G (PG5:PG0)
+2.3.9 Port G (PG5..PG0)

 Port G is a 6-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
 The Port G output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port G pins that are externally pulled low will source current if the pull-up resistors are activated.
 The Port G pins are tri-stated when a reset condition becomes active, even if the clock is not running.